kmarkus/rFSM/README.md

 ```

 We execute `step()` to advance the state machine once.
 As this is the
-first step, the fsm is entered via the 'initial' connector to the
+first step, the fsm is entered via the `initial` connector to the
 `hello` state.
 After that the state `hello` is active and `done`
 (because no `doo` function is defined).
 Consequently, an `e_done`
 completion event has been generated and placed in the queue.
 So the